Ghita-Stefan-Andrei/OverEngineered-SnakeGame/README.md

 # OverEngineered-SnakeGame
-An attempt to recreate the snake game using OpenCV and C++
+The legendary game of Snake build in C++ and OpenCV

-Just run the code and select the console then you will be able to use WASD to play
+For when you want to play snake and also feel productive
 <p>Only for Windows<p>